Frequently Asked Questions

 FAQs about applying for a Guide Dog at GDD

 – Guide Dog versus a Service Dog: What is the difference between a Guide Dog for the blind and a service dog?

 Although a Guide Dog for the blind is a type of service dog, it has been trained and accredited to specifically compliment the Orientation and Mobility skills of someone who is legally blind.
-There are many types of service dogs that address a variety of needs (e.g. diabetic alert, hearing loss, physical impairment, etc.).
-At Guide Dogs of the Desert, we only provide training for Guide Dogs for the blind.
+There are many other types of service dogs that address a variety of needs (e.g. diabetic alert, hearing loss, physical impairment, PTSD, etc.).
+At this time, Guide Dogs of the Desert only provides training for Guide Dogs for the blind.
 A Guide Dog is not a guard dog and is not trained to provide protection services.

 – Eligibility: Who is eligible for Guide Dog instruction at your school?